-Habitat’s Kota three-seater sofa bed is very much designed for utmost comfort, with a supportive foam and fibre filling and mechanism that allows it to flip all the way down, converting into a double-size bed.
-As well as dark and mid grey, it’s available in a rather jazzy orange hue – £395, Habitat.
+Habitat’s Kota three-seater sofa bed (opens in new tab) is very much designed for utmost comfort, with a supportive foam and fibre filling and mechanism that allows it to flip all the way down, converting into a double-size bed.
+As well as dark and mid grey, it’s available in a rather jazzy orange hue.
+It's £395, from Habitat.

 5. Pick a chair-bed for small spaces

 If space is limited – or you already have a cherished sofa that you’re loath to replace – how about a chair-bed (aka a daybed)?
-Furniture Village’s Newman bed comes equipped with a matching footstool – simply ‘click-clack’ the chair flat, throw on a single duvet or blanket and you’re good to go.
-It makes a stylish chaise longue for daytime lazing, too.
-It costs £439, Furniture Village.
+Furniture Village’s Newman (opens in new tab) bed comes equipped with a matching footstool – simply click the chair flat, throw on a single duvet or blanket and you’re good to go.
+It makes a stylish chaise lounge for daytime lazing, too.
+It costs £439, from Furniture Village.

-Find more daybeds in our dedicated buyer's guide.
+Find more of the best daybeds in our dedicated buyer's guide.

 6. Save even more space with a folding bed